genedan/TmVal/docs/intro.rst

    print(i2)

-For more details, see :ref:`The Rate Class, Revisited` of the :ref:`Usage Tutorial`.
+For more details, see :ref:`usage/growth/rate_revisit:The Rate Class, Revisited` of the :ref:`usage/index:Usage Tutorial`.

 Equations of Value
 ===================